Visual Arts Courses

 Pottery Lab

-Description: This one-term lab course provides access to the pottery studio for an advanced student to use the wheel independently.
+Description: This lab course provides access to the pottery studio for an advanced pottery student to use the wheel independently.
 Students enrolling in the Pottery Lab must be self-sufficient and experienced on the wheel.

 Screen Printing for Commercial Graphics

-Description: This course utilizes the graphics process of screen printing, focusing on projects such as t-shirts, stickers and posters found in the commercial graphics field.
+Description: This course utilizes the graphics process of screen printing, focusing on projects such as t-shirts, stickers, and posters found in the commercial graphics field.
 In screen-printing, the principle involved is forcing ink through a stenciled screen.
 Procedures for making screens will include both hand-cut and photographic methods.

-Studio Art & Portfolio Preparation (juniors)
+Studio Art & Portfolio Preparation (11)

-Studio Art & Portfolio Preparation (seniors/MWF)
+Studio Art & Portfolio Preparation (12)

 Women in Metal Work